 - Pour off a little liquid to taste it.
 It is finished when it has reached the desired level of sourness (it starts really sweet and becomes sour).

 - Pour it off into a plastic bottle or a swing top beer bottle leaving the SCOBY.

 Rules for Brewing sugar-free, caffeine-free kombucha

-- After brewing kombucha without tea and/or sugar then you will either need to throw away that SCOBY or try to revive it by following the basic kombucha recipe.
-I recommend keeping a healthy SCOBY in the usual sweet tea while making your sugar free/tea free batches.
+- After brewing kombucha without tea and/or sugar your SCOBY won’t be as healthy.
+To change it to a jun SCOBY continue brewing with green tea and honey.
+I recommend keeping a healthy SCOBY in the usual sweet tea while making your sugar free/tea free batches just incase.

-- Rooibos tea is better than other herbal teas because it doesn’t contain any volatile oils, however, you can experiment with other teas if you want.
+- Rooibos tea is better than other herbal teas because it doesn’t contain any volatile oils.

 - Don’t try to use low calorie sweeteners (like xylitol, stevia, splenda) as there won’t be anything for the SCOBY to eat.
 Also avoid high fructose sweeteners (like agave or rice syrup).
 You can add these sweeteners after bottling the kombucha for a second ferment.

-You can see from the photo that the new SCOBY growing across the top is not very thick and healthy, and this is after quite a long time culturing.
+You can see from the photo that the new SCOBY growing across the top is not very thick and healthy.
+This is after quite a long time culturing.
 However, it still grew!
 And I really enjoy my honey rooibos kombucha.